 Lavinia Kumar lives in New Jersey.
-She grew up in Ireland, then England, then came to the US for college, and stayed.
+She grew up in Ireland, then England, and finally came to the US for college, and stayed.
 She acquired her last name from her husband, who is from from India.

 Her full-length poetry book, The Skin and Under (World Tech Editions, 2015), is about healers and healing, with an emphasis on herbs or “natural” remedies.
 The book is divided into three sections, Supplicants and Sufferers, Natural Therapies, and Perhaps a Doctor on Call?
 A table (Herbs and Countries) at the end of the book gives a table of the herbs, plants, techniques or magic involved in each poem – along with the many regions of the world, and the historical context.

 She has an EdD in science education, and degrees in Chemistry (BA, cum laude) and Biology (MA), and was long involved in technology education.
 She has taught in middle and high school, in college, in medical school.
-She has trained innumerable faculty, teachers and administrators in theories of learning, use of data, how to involve students in their own learning, to update science curricula, and incorporate everyday technologies.
-She developed and directed a state-wide web-based professional development resource for educators for New Jersey (since non-funded).
+She has trained innumerable faculty, teachers and administrators in theories of learning, use of data for assessment, how to involve students in their own learning, to update science curricula, and incorporate everyday technologies.
+She developed and directed a state-wide web-based professional development resource for educators in New Jersey (since non-funded).
 She co-wrote Using Assessment for Instruction for the International Center for Leadership in Education, in 2008.
 See an outline of the manual.

 Lavinia Kumar is a sometime writer of children’s books, both fiction and nonfiction.
 Her self-published books for 6th-9th grade are Maud Leonora Menten, and Alfred Lothar Wegener & Harry Fielding Reid: Scientists & Adventurers.
 Children’s fiction books are Octopus Purple-us (for preschoolers, in English, and a French version, too), and Tommy’s Mixed-up Chicks (for 8-10 year olds).
 Check them out at her Amazon author page.